QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 If you are using an online Jupyter, then you can directly open a new notebook

-Your web browser should open to a page that looks something like this
+Either way, your web browser should open to a page that looks something like this

 .. figure:: /_static/figures/starting_nb_julia.png
    :scale: 100%